ABOUT Voting By Mail in NY

 - REQUESTING a Ballot

-- To Vote by Mail in the 2022 General Election: By October 24th, 2022 you must request a ballot online, or request one by mail or fax.
+- To Vote By Mail in New York's State and Federal Primaries: By October 26th, 2024 voters must request a ballot online, or by mail or fax.
+NYC voters click here to request mail ballots.

-- DEADLINE ALERT: Your Local Board of Elections must RECEIVE your ballot request by this date.
+- DEADLINE ALERT: The Local Board of Elections must RECEIVE ballot request by this date.

-- After this deadline voters may request a ballot in-person at their Local Board of Elections (or give a person they trust written permission to do so on their behalf in Section 6 of this printable ballot request form (eng, esp), through close of business on the day prior to Election Day, Monday, November 7th, 2022.
+- After this deadline voters may request a ballot in-person at their Local Board of Elections (or give a person they trust written permission to do so on their behalf in Section 6 of the printable application form, through close of business on the day prior to Election Day, Monday, November 4, 2024.

 - On the go?
 Traveling?
 When requesting a ballot, voters can have it mailed to an alternative (mailing) address.

-- Voters with disabilities may apply for an accessible electronic ballot Click Here (can be used with a screen reader).
-Learn more Click Here.
+- Voters with disabilities can click here to request an accessible electronic ballot.
+This can be used with a screen reader.
+NYC voters click here.
+Learn more about this program here.

 - ALERT!
-New Absentee Ballot Law Restricts Your Rights: New York voters who have been mailed or issued an absentee ballot and then turn out to vote in person (early or on Election Day) may ONLY cast an affidavit (provisional) ballot, or vote absentee.
+New Ballot Counting Process and Lost Ballots: New York voters who have been mailed or issued a ballot and who then turn out to vote in person (Early Voting or on Election Day) may ONLY cast an affidavit (provisional) ballot at the polls, or vote the mail/absentee ballot.
 Regardless, only one ballot per voter will be counted.

 - COMPLETING a Ballot